kaikulimu/Recommendations/Gaming/Board games/# Board Game Rankings.md

 Werewolf
 - Genre: Party game

-#### Tier 3
+Pipeline
+- Non-blocking worker placement:  Encourages everyone to AP

 Wingspan
 - Balance is poor： Some cards are very overpowered
-- Snowbally:  There are 4 rounds, but Round 1 usually decides everything
+- Snowbally:  There are 4 rounds, but Round 1 decides everything if someone gets a broken engine

+#### Tier 3
 Wicked Apples
 - Genre: Party game
 - Randomness is too much